lexinamer/MEJO487/Class07-JSObjects_Functions_Conditionals/objects-arrays.md

 };
 ```

 Objects can have any number of properties, and properties can contain any type of data (including other objects!).
-In the case of our dogs described above, we can simplify the code somewhat:
+In the case of our dogs, we can write the following:

 ```
 var dog1 = {